dell-cloud-marketplace/docker-spree/README.md

 ### Customisation

-Spree supports extensions that provide the facility to customise Spree website.
-Extensions are reusable code that facilitate a range of functionality, they can be found in the [Spree Extension Registry](http://spreecommerce.com/extensions).
+Spree supports extensions that provide the facility to customise the Spree website, they can be found in the [Spree Extension Registry](http://spreecommerce.com/extensions).
 Extensions can be installed by adding it to the bottom of the Gemfile file (this resides in the project root folder ***/app*** which can be accessed from the host if volume mapping has been added).
 Further information on installing and existing alternatively creating your own is detailed from the [Spree Developers Guide](http://guides.spreecommerce.com/developer/extensions_tutorial.html).
-Any gems added to Gemfile will require the bundler to be run from directory ***/app*** from within the container.
+Any gems added to Gemfile will require the bundler to be run from directory ***/app*** from within the container via [nsenter](https://github.com/jpetazzo/nsenter) or If you are a DCM user, please ssh into the instance.

 To Do:
 ```no-highlight